-Throat cancer symptoms vary from person to person.
+Throat cancer symptoms vary from person to person and depend on where the cancer first develops.
 Early signs of throat cancer may include:

 - Hoarseness or other change in the voice